Hit-and-run, we’ve all heard those news stories involving someone fleeing the scene of an accident they were involved in.

-Unfortunately, hit and run accidents are an all too common occurrence, especially in larger cities.
-To assist with punishing violators as well as protecting victims and their families, the California legislature has enacted an intricate yet very effective law when it comes to hit and run accidents.
+Unfortunately, hit-and-run accidents are all too common, especially in larger cities.
+To assist with punishing violators and protecting victims and their families, the California legislature has enacted an intricate yet very effective law regarding hit-and-run accidents.

-In this article, we’ll explore the applicable law and answer some of the most frequently asked questions on the topic.
-Sit back, grab a warm beverage, and get ready to dive into the world of hit and run law in California.
+This article will explore the applicable law and answer some of the most frequently asked questions.
+Sit back, grab a warm beverage, and get ready to dive into California’s hit-and-run law world.

 Quick Overview of Key Question

-In California, leaving the scene of an accident without exchanging information or contacting law enforcement is considered a hit and run and may be punishable by fines, jail time, restitution, driver’s license suspension, or other legal repercussions.
+In California, leaving the scene of an accident without exchanging information or contacting law enforcement is considered a hit and run.
+It may be punishable by fines, jail time, restitution, driver’s license suspension, or other legal repercussions.
 For more details on specific penalties, please consult with an attorney.

 What does the Hit and Run Law Cover in California?

 The California Hit and Run law covers a wide range of scenarios, including property damage, physical injury, and even death.
-As per California Vehicle Code 20002, any driver involved in an accident with another vehicle or property is obligated to either remain on the scene, exchange their contact information with the other driver, or attempt to locate the owner of the property if they are not present.
-Failure to do so can result in criminal charges—even if someone was not injured during the incident.
+As per California Vehicle Code 20002, any driver involved in an accident with another vehicle or property must either remain on the scene, exchange their contact information with the other driver, or attempt to locate the property owner if they are not present.
+Failure to do so can result in criminal charges, even if no one was injured during the incident.

-When it comes to physical injuries, California Vehicle Code 20001 states that drivers must “immediately stop” at the scene of the accident and provide reasonable assistance to any victims if necessary.
-Additionally, additional charges may also be brought against drivers who fail to report an accident within 24 hours after it occurred.
+Regarding physical injuries, California Vehicle Code 20001 states that drivers must “immediately stop” at the accident scene and reasonably assist any victims if necessary.
+Additionally, drivers who fail to report an accident within 24 hours after it occurs may face additional charges.

-Ultimately, these statutes strive to protect innocent bystanders from suffering unnecessary harm as a result of a careless driver’s negligence or misconduct.
+Ultimately, these statutes protect innocent bystanders from suffering unnecessary harm due to careless drivers’ negligence or misconduct.
 Therefore, understanding what responsibilities lie ahead for a driver after witnessing or being part of an accident is critical for ensuring calmness and safety on our streets.

 - In California, a conviction of hit and run with property damage carries a stiff penalty, including a fine of up to $1,000, jail time of up to 6 months, or both.